kspeiris/cyber-threat-intelligence--n8n-pipeline/README.md

 ## ⚙️ n8n Workflow Automation

 The n8n engine is the **central nervous system** of this pipeline.
-The workflow runs on a 6-hour schedule and executes the full data collection lifecycle without any manual intervention.
+The workflow runs on a 6 hour schedule and executes the full data collection lifecycle without any manual intervention.

 ### 🔄 Workflow Steps (`n8n-workflows/threat_intelligence_workflow.json`)